SeanDictionary/NJUPT-wifi/README.md

 ## Outputs

-The file will return outputs to check whether the connection is successful.
+The file will return outputs in log to check whether the connection is successful.

 Here are some outputs.